CommunityToolkit/Labs-Windows/labs/SettingsControls/samples/SettingsControls.Samples/SettingsExpander.md

 > [!SAMPLE SettingsExpanderItemsSourceSample]

-NOTE: Due to an bug, related to the `ItemsRepeater` used in `SettingsExpander`, there might be visual glitches whenever the `SettingsExpander` gets expanded and a `MaxWidth` is set on the parent `StackPanel`.
+NOTE: Due to [a bug](https://github.com/microsoft/microsoft-ui-xaml/issues/3842) related to the `ItemsRepeater` used in `SettingsExpander`, there might be visual glitches whenever the `SettingsExpander` expands and a `MaxWidth` is set on a parent `StackPanel`.
 As a workaround, the `StackPanel` (that has the `MaxWidth` set) can be wrapped in a `Grid` to overcome this issue.
 See the `SettingsPageExample` for snippet.